sdorra/airline/guide/practise/types.md

 The `TypeConverter` may be specified as part of the [Parser Configuration](../parser/) but if not explicitly configured will use the `DefaultTypeConverter`.
 Out of the box this will support most common types, any Java `enum` and any Java class that conforms to certain constraints.

-### Type Converter Providers

-Individual [`@Option`](../annotations/option.html) and [`@Arguments`](../annotations/arguments.html) can specify a `TypeConverterProvider` via their `typeConverterProvider` field which provides a way to override the type converter used on a per-field basis.
-This can be used for features such as our [Numeric Converions](#numeric-converions) support.

 ### Common Types

-All of the following common Java types and any dervied type that may be assigned to them as determined by `Class.isAssignableFrom()` are supported:
+All of the following common Java types and any derived type that may be assigned to them as determined by `Class.isAssignableFrom()` are supported:

 - `String`
 - `Boolean`